hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 }
 ```

-Great!
-We're properly managing the complete lifecycle now by ensuring our setup code in `connect()` is torn down in `disconnect()`.
+Now we can be sure a content loader controller will only issue requests when it's connected to the DOM.

-Let's take a look at our final controller:
+Let's take a look at our final controller class:

 ```js
 // src/controllers/content_loader_controller.js